 To analyze whether LLMs' acceptability judgments align with a probabilistic or relevance-based interpretation, these tasks are designed to separate probabilistic reasoning from pragmatic or communicative considerations.
 The conditional probability task described above provides a reference point reflecting pure probabilistic reasoning: if large language models rely solely on conditional probability when judging conditional statements, their \emph{if-probability}\footnote{To make the distinction between the conditional probability $P(B \mid A)$ and the probability of the full conditional statement as clear as possible, we denote the probability of the full conditional statement the \emph{if-probability} in this study.} and acceptability ratings would be expected to closely match their corresponding $P(B \mid A)$ values.
 The split between acceptability and if-probability judgments further allows to determine whether assessments of conditional statements differ depending on the type of judgment.
 All tasks instruct the model to respond with a single number between $0-100$, indicating the degree of probability or acceptability.
-For a discussion on extracting probability judgments through direct elicitation as opposed to other techniques such as sentence probability, please refer to Appendix~\ref{app_elicitation_methods}.
 Full prompt templates are provided in Figures~\ref{fig_llm_prompt_vanilla_cprob} to~\ref{fig_llm_prompt_vanilla_ifacc} in Appendix~\ref{app_prompt_templates}.

 \paragraph{Post-Processing} To robustly extract LLM judgments, we use a regular expression to match numbers between $0$ and $100$ following either the token “answer” or “assistant”.
 If no valid number in the expected range is found, the response is recorded as missing (\emph{NaN}).
 Notably, across all LLMs and prompting techniques, we report no missing responses.
 For subsequent analyses, all numerical ratings are mean-centered, resulting in a scale from $-0.5$ to $0.5$; all reported values reflect this transformation. \emph{p}-values (statistical significance: $p<0.05$) are reported to three decimal places, except when highly significant, in which case thresholds are used ($p < 0.001$, $p < 0.0001$).